stefanprodan/syros/ROADMAP.md

 * Collect the health check results using the Docker collector and/or develop a new collector to extract heath checks from Consul
 * Display the health check result on the container page, add a health column to containers tables
-* Track health status changes into db container health history table
+* Record health status changes into container health history table
 * Create a container health history page with a line chart and health check results table view

 ### Medium-term